 The CMR note: the key road transport document

 What the CMR note is

 The CMR is a consignment note with a standard set of transport and liability conditions, which replaces individual businesses’ terms and conditions.
-It confirms that the carrier (ie the road haulage company) has received the goods and that a contract of carriage exists between the trader and the carrier.
+It confirms that the carrier (that is, the road haulage company) has received the goods and that a contract of carriage exists between the trader and the carrier.
 Unlike a bill of lading, a CMR is not a document of title nor a declaration, although some states regard it as such.
-It does not necessarily give its holder and/or the carrier rights of ownership or possession of the goods, although some insurance is included.
+It doesn’t necessarily give its holder and/or the carrier rights of ownership or possession of the goods, although some insurance is included.